Introduction: Motorcycle First Aid Kit

 - *1-2x Afterbite Wipes - Used for immediate short-term relief of insect bites, minor burns, scrapes and scratches.
 If swelling occurs, discontinue.

 - *2-3x Aspirin 2x325 mg - Used to treat pain, fever and inflammation.
 Also used to treat and prevent heart attacks, strokes and chest pain.
-May present blood thinning issues.
+May present blood thinning issues, which is both a pro (strokes) or a con (bleeding) depending on the injury.

 - Wound Care: